 Every cook has her favorite way to roast chicken.
-This is mine.
+Here’s mine.

 I discovered this method last summer when I was cooking a lot of recipes from Marcella Hazan, that lovingly bossy authority of Italian cuisine.
-Lemons are pierced all over and stuffed into the cavity of a well-seasoned chicken, releasing their juices and combining with the salt during roasting.
-It’s almost like brining, without having to think so far ahead.
+Lemons are pierced all over and stuffed into the cavity of a well-seasoned chicken, releasing their juices during the roast.

 Signora Hazan calls for whole lemons but no lemons I can find are small enough that I can fit more than one inside the bird.
 I cut them in half or quarters, and the result is just as good.
 She also stitches the cavity shut and ties the legs together so that they don’t spread and cause the skin to break during roasting.
 These are nice touches if you are going to present the chicken at the table, but by no means necessary.

 Buy the best quality chicken you can afford.
-The cheap grocery store chickens have loads of water in them (among other things).
+The cheap supermarket chickens have loads of water in them (among other things).
 Look for organic or free-range birds with the words “no extra water” on the label.

 Salt is important.
 Use plenty, and rub it all over the chicken, inside and out.
 If you have time, let the salted chicken sit in the fridge, loosely covered, for as long as you can before roasting.
 Just make sure to bring it up toward room temperature before putting it in the oven.

 A roasting rack is useful but not necessary.
 In any case use the smallest pan that will fit the chicken, to consolidate the juices.
 Some people start the chicken at a lower temperature and turn it up at the end, and some do the reverse.
 I have good results keeping the oven at 400 the whole time.
 A 3-4 pound chicken will take about an hour.